LeDeliJelly/fw-fanctrl-windows/README.md

 ## Installation & Usage

+Make sure test signing is enabled (which requires secure boot to be disabled) bcdedit /set {default} testsigning on

 1. Go to the **Releases** page of this repository.
 2. Download the latest `Framework-Fan-Control.exe` from the "Assets" section.
 3. Double-click the `.exe` to run it.
 Windows will ask for **Administrator permission**, which is required for the application to control the hardware fans.